yunglau/steelPrediction/README.md

 We implemented for the ImplementAI 2019 event (24h) 2 predictive algorithm for steel prices.
 Those projet were suggested by Hatch company, which provided important insights on the steel markets and idea on how to approach the problem.

 We used LSTM based neural network and ODEnet (Chen, R.~T.~Q., Rubanova, Y., Bettencourt, J., et al. 2018, arXiv e-prints, arXiv:1806.07366).
-To the best of our knowledge, later approach was never used in commodity prediction.
+To the best of our knowledge, latter approach was never used in commodity prediction.
 The Odenet implementation takes great advantage on Chen's implementation, which can be found here: https://github.com/rtqichen/torchdiffeq.

 ## Project objectives